LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/introduction.rst

 standard `version 1.0 or 2.0 <https://www.fmi-standard.org>`_.
 This FMU can then be imported into a variety of simulation programs that support the import of Functional Mock-up Units.
-In the remainder of this document, we define a Python-driven simulation program or script as a simulator.
+In the remainder of this document, we define a Python-driven simulation program, and a Python script as a Simulator.

 .. note::